brianglass/anastasis/files/matins.md

 **Theotokion**

-You conceived by natureÂ’s law, but above law; for your child-bearing alone was without seed.
+You conceived by nature’s law, but above law; for your child-bearing alone was without seed.
 Fearful to think or speak of was the manner of your giving birth, O all-unblemished Virgin.

 ****